 Papaya Enzyme Pills are an excellent supplement to your wool rabbit’s diet.
 It gives them the digestive benefits without the added sugar of eating the fruit fresh.
 Papaya enzymes help to break down excess fur in the digestive tract preventing wool block.
 The rabbits LOVE these pills, we usually offer 1-2 pills per week to each rabbit.

 Of course having fresh water available at all times is just as important as quality food.
-Your rabbit should never be without clean water, especially in the hot summer months when woolly Angoras can die from heat stroke.
+Your rabbit should never be without clean water, especially in the hot summer months.
 The water is needed not only to quench thirst but it helps regulate body temperature.
 Hanging water bottles are a better choice for wool rabbits than a water dish or crock.
 The water stays cleaner in a hanging bottle and keeps the rabbit from getting their fur wet and matted.